kantamasuki/RGDM/protein_str_pred/README.md

 ```

 ## Paper results
-All the trained models (i.e., checkpoints), the configuration of the training, and the sampled structures used in the paper are provided at [google drive]().
+All the trained models (i.e., checkpoints), the configuration of the training, and the sampled structures used in the paper are provided [here]().
 The data regarding the RGDM and DDPM are saved in `protein_paper_results/results/RGDM_trained` and `protein_paper_results/results/DDPM_trained`, respectively.
 To reproduce the results in the paper, download `paper_results/protien_paper_resutls/results` (i.e., make directory `./results`).

 ## Sampling
 To perform the sampling, run the following: